Marginal flows of non-entropic weak Schr\"odinger bridges: Main results and Examples

 \begin{remark} Some remarks are in order concerning the above characterization of the marginals of the Schr\"odinger bridge: Based on the fact that the potentials $f$ and $g$ are also gradients, the characterization in {\rm \Cref{cor:rel.ent.cha}} becomes the well-known formula

 We do not expect this property to extend to other divergence operators beyond the relative entropy.
 This is because the functions $f$ and $g$ are constructed through solutions of stochastic optimal control problems $($given in \eqref{eq:cont.problem}$)$.
 By verification theorems, such processes are constructed as minimizers of a Hamiltonian.
 The said Hamiltonian would typically not have closed-form minimizers.
-Nonetheless, we can obtain pointwise characterizations in some non-entropic cases, see e.g. Corollary \ref{cor:quad.cha} below.
+Nonetheless, we can obtain pointwise characterizations in some non-entropic cases, see, e.g., {\rm\Cref{cor:quad.cha}} below.

-Moreover, Theorem \ref{them:charac.marginal} also assumes that $\Wc_c$ is a distance.
-This assumption is important to relate the values $V_c(\muin,\mufin)$ and $V_c(\mufin,\muin)$, which a key element of the proof.
+Moreover, {\rm \Cref{them:charac.marginal}} also assumes that $\Wc_c$ is a distance.
+This assumption is important to relate the values $V_c(\muin,\mufin)$ and $V_c(\mufin,\muin)$, which is a key element of the proof.
 We believe that this assumption cannot be dropped. \end{remark}

 As discussed in the introduction, quadratic regularized optimal transport has been an active area in recent years, notably due to the sparsity property of optimal transport plans, see, e.g., \cite{gonzalez2025sparse,gonzalez2025sample,nutz2025quadratically,gonzalez2024sparsity,zhang2023manifold,wang2025quadratic,wiesel2025sparsity}.
 In the dynamic setting this corresponds to the choice of $\chi^2$-divergence, the flow of marginals of which the following result characterizes: \begin{corollary}($\chi^2$-divergence) Let the assumptions of {\rm \Cref{them:charac.marginal}} hold and let $\ell(x) = (x -1)^2/2$ if $x\ge0$ and $\infty$ else.
 Further assume that the functions $\partial_xU, Q_c\varphi^\star$ and $\overleftarrow{\varphi}$ are twice continuously differentiable with bounded derivatives.
-Let $v$ and $\overleftarrow{v}$ solve the PDEs
+Let $v$ and $\overleftarrow{v}$ solve the {\rm PDE}s

 with respective terminal conditions $\zeta(x) = Q_c\varphi^\star(x)$ and $\zeta(x) = \overleftarrow{\varphi}(x)$.
 Let $Z$ be given by

 Then the density $\Q^\star_t$ of $\Q^\star\circ(X_t, Z_t)^{-1}$ exists and satisfies